Skip to content

 65. Why is the marathon 26.2 miles?
 (Medium)

 Answer: Because of the London 1908 royal box.
-Organisers extended the course from 26 miles flat to 26 miles 385 yards so the finish line sat below Queen Alexandra’s viewing platform at White City Stadium.
+Organisers laid out a course of 26 miles 385 yards so the finish sat below the royal viewing platform at White City Stadium.

 66. Who threw the men’s shot put world record?
 (Hard)